raspberrychris/kidsteepees/content/blog/Fbsport-Kids-Indian-Teepee-Play-Tent-Review.md

 ### Product Description

+This teepee play tent has a breathable mesh window, an easy-to-tie-up front door flap and is safe for indoor or outdoor use.
+The lightweight, foldable Indian teepee can be taken anywhere with you.
+Its size makes it perfect for young children ages 1 to 8.
+This  product was made in China and is available in three colour options: blue/white, pink/white and red/white.

+This Kids Teepee Play Tent is the ideal gift for your child!

 - **BREATHABLE** Mesh Windows for Air Flow
 - **EASY FOR KIDS** Tie-Up Front Door Flap
 - **EASY ASSEMBLY**Easy to Assemble, Easy to Clean